Mushahime/20252R0136DATA30400/README.md

 These silver labels and embeddings are then used to train the hierarchical classifier.

-Note1: Convention save (approximately)
+Note1: Save Convention (approximately)
 - for embeddings of the corpus : X_train_test_{model_name}.pt
 - for embeddings of the labels (with hierarchy) : labels_{model_name}.pt
 - for embeddings of the corpus (without hierarchy): labels_base_{model_name}.pt
 - for silver labels (with hierarchy): silver_train_{model_name}.json

-But attention you need to change manually the output => see variables in the notebook : output_path_train, save_corpus, save_label_hier, save_label_nohier (change also in the output statistics variable (last cell) if you want some stats)
+But attention you need to change manually the output => see variables in the notebook : output_path_train, save_corpus, save_label_hier, save_label_nohier

 Note2: If you do not want to lose time, all the .pt and .json files are already provided, and I confirm that I did not cheat in the creation of these documents.
-I did not try to imagine the good gold labels, I only used the 5 gold labels provided by kaggle and ensemble techniques (full majority vote on 4 predictions or 4 silver labels).

 ### Use Model for Submission
 To generate the official submission files, we provide **3 training notebooks**.